Pediatric infectious diseases fellowship program

 Conferences

 The Division of Pediatric Infectious Diseases convenes a biweekly clinical conference to discuss recent inpatient and outpatient consultation.
-This conference also provides a forum for reviewing and evaluating medical literature on topics pertinent to these cases, for discussions regarding systems-based practice and to provide practice-based learning and improvement.?
+This conference also provides a forum for reviewing and evaluating medical literature on topics pertinent to these cases, for discussions regarding systems-based practice and to provide practice-based learning and improvement.
 The fellow directing the inpatient consultation service is responsible for preparing and presenting selected cases at this conference.

-While on the consultation service, subspecialty residents in both pediatric and internal medicine infectious diseases attend laboratory rounds with the clinical microbiology director in the virology and microbiology laboratory.?Here, fellows observe the laboratory workup and findings of current patient specimens from both their own consultation cases and other interesting patients at VCU Medical Center.
+While on the consultation service, fellows in both pediatric and internal medicine infectious diseases attend laboratory and didactic rounds with the clinical microbiology director in the virology and microbiology laboratory.
+Here, fellows observe the laboratory workup and findings of current patient specimens from both their own consultation cases and other interesting patients at VCU Medical Center.

 Several additional conferences are shared with the internal medicine division of infectious diseases, including weekly infectious diseases grand rounds, a didactic lecture series on topics in clinical infectious diseases (using the Mandell textbook as a guide), an HIV lecture series, an epidemiology didactic lecture series and a journal club.
 Fellows are required to attend these conferences and lecture series throughout their training.